pan1kt/GamingTweaks/README.md

 Windows 7 is by far the best for performance even in 2020, but theres much more to care about, also user preference. <br/>

 ## Windows Timers
-After Windows 10 1809+, we have a forced synthetic QPC timer of 10mhz, thats why its recommended to use something older, <br/>
+After Windows 10 1809+, we have a forced synthetic QPC timer of 10mhz, why its recommended to use something older, <br/>
 if you dont have compatibility issues or the needs of DX12/RTX for example. <br/> Previous versions are true TSC timer between 2-4mhz and gives the best performance and lowest latency. <br/>
 If you still see stuttering/problems, you can try HPET disabled on BIOS.